 - Seek out variety and moderation.

 - Eat vegetables with every meal.

 - Opt for poached, baked, steamed, grilled, roasted or sautéed dishes.

 - Choose a light appetizer, such as steamed seafood or vegetable soup.

 - Beware of buffets, which are too often synonymous with excess.

 Should you ban fast food completely?

-Not necessarily, but it definitely shouldn’t be a habit—for the sake of both your blood sugar and waistline.
+Not necessarily, but it definitely shouldn’t be a habit—for the sake of both your blood sugar and your waistline.
 There are ways to mitigate the effects of eating at this type of restaurant: